Jobs-to-be-Done Prompts: 12 Templates for JTBD Interviews and Statements

 9. JTBD for B2B (buyer-job vs user-job)

-For my B2B product, separate the buyer-job (why a company purchases) from the user-job (why an individual uses).
+For my B2B product, separate the buyer-job (why a company purchases) from the user-job (why an individual uses it daily).
 Inputs: {paste}.
-Output: both jobs, where they conflict, and how to address both in messaging.
+Output: both jobs, where they conflict, and how to address both in messaging without confusing either audience.

 10. Job-segments map

-I think my product serves 1 job but the customer base is heterogeneous.
+I think my product serves 1 job, but the customer base is heterogeneous.
 Below: customer descriptions.
-Identify whether there are 2-3 distinct jobs being served and how to either focus or segment messaging.
+Identify whether there are 2-3 distinct jobs being served, and recommend whether to focus on one or segment the messaging.

 {paste}

 Convert this JTBD into 5 specific job stories.
 Format: "When {situation + emotional context}, I want to {motivation}, so I can {outcome + meta-outcome}".
-Each story should suggest 1 specific feature.
+No personas.
+Each story should suggest exactly 1 feature.

 {paste JTBD}